regmibishal1/taradibba/README.md

-# taradibba
+# TaraDibba FC Site
-Source code used by the TaraDibba website.
+Source code used by the TaraDibba Football Club website.